bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Maybe take one step back.
 You create what I would call potential public keys.
-So you, you, you do an ECDH with each of these inputs, which means you create all these Taproot outputs.
+So you do an ECDH with each of these inputs, which means you create all these Taproot outputs.
 Now you need a way as the Lite Client to know if any of these public keys exist in the UTXO set.
 There are many ways you could do this.
 One way would be just connect to an Electrum server or an address lookup server and just hammer them with like 2000 addresses and be like, hey, tell me if any of these exist in the UTXO set.